IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 would do so using a document-link element, and it's child 'category' to specify the document is a web site.

-In version 1.x of the IATI Standard there is an element called indicatorOutcomeType which seems to have never been used.

-In version 2.01 of the IATI Standard this element is not present.

 What happens if we do not do this?
 ++++++++++++++++++++++++++++++++++
 If elements and attributes are published with the old properties, then